wp-plugins/wp-fast-cache/readme.txt

 == Changelog ==
 = 1.1 =
 * refresh cache on page/post update.
+= 1.2 =
+* Fixed issue with not creating all caches on some wp setups.

 == Upgrade notice ==
 = 1.1 =
 This version will auto refresh cache on page/post update.

 == Arbitrary section 1 ==